Looking after all of our water needs

 River level data

-Information on Western Australia river levels, sourced from departmental river monitoring stations, is available for viewing in tabular form or in graphical form.
+Information on Western Australia river levels, sourced from departmental river monitoring stations, is available for viewing in tabular form or the Water Information Reporting (WIR)tool.

 Current river level advice